GoogleCloudPlatform/cloud-builders/gke-deploy/doc/deploying-with-cloud-build.md

 gcloud builds submit . --project=$PROJECT --config cloudbuild-no-configs.yaml --substitutions=_IMAGE_NAME=$IMAGE_NAME,_IMAGE_VERSION=$VERSION,_GKE_CLUSTER=$CLUSTER,_GKE_LOCATION=$LOCATION,_K8S_APP_NAME=$APP,_K8S_NAMESPACE=$NAMESPACE,_OUTPUT_BUCKET=$BUCKET
 ```

-### Build, push, and deploy application with Kubernetes configs
+### Build, push, and deploy application with Kubernetes configuration files

 This build calls the `docker` build step to create a Docker image and push it to
 Container Registry.
 Then, the build calls the `gke-deploy` build step to deploy
-your configs to your GKE cluster.
-The configs hydrated by `gke-deploy` are
+your Kubernetes configuration files to your GKE cluster.
+The files hydrated by
-copied to your bucket via the `artifacts` field.
+`gke-deploy` are copied to your bucket via the `artifacts` field.

 ```bash
 # Go to directory containing test app.